 We now get to where Ice argues, "The apostles never completed their kingdom ministry before they turned to the Gentiles."
-We would like some positive evidence for this, but Ice offers:
+We would like some positive evidence for this, but Ice only offers the following:

-With due respect, this makes absolutely no sense at all.
-First, if (as we are willing to agree) 10:23 is displaced from a proper place in the Olivet Discourse, then there is no way that 11:28-30 can be a further developed thought from it.
+With due respect, this makes absolutely no sense.
+First, if (as we are willing to agree) Matt.
+10:23 is displaced from a proper place in the Olivet Discourse, then there is no way that 11:28-30 can be a further developed thought from it.

 Finally, Matt.
 11:28-30 alludes to a passage in the work of Sirach (6:19-31, 51:26), and refers to divine Wisdom.
-This was advice from a father to a son and is proverbial and universal.
-This would hardly suggest a context in which missions to Israel were abandoned, and we may note that immediately after this passage we see Jesus teaching in a synagogue (12:9).
+This was advice from a father to a son and is proverbial and universal, hardly suggesting a context in which missions to Israel were abandoned.
+We may note that immediately after this passage we see Jesus teaching in a synagogue (12:9).
 If the mission was over, what was he doing?
 Announcements for the next synagogue picnic day?

 Those Standing Here

-Ice then re-asserts via a quote from Toussaint his own view, asserts that the Tribulation period did not come (but does not deal with preterist arguments identifying this period with 66-73 AD), and then moves on to Matthew 16:28:
+Ice then re-asserts, via a quote from Toussaint, his own view that the Tribulation period did not come, while failing to address preterist arguments identifying this period with 66-73 AD as the time frame of the Tribulation, and he then moves on to Matthew 16:28:

 Truly I say to you, there are some of those who are standing here who shall not taste death until they see the Son of Man coming in His kingdom.